Game Info: Thursday, September 12 at Biloxi Shuckers: 5:35 PM Doubleheader: Keesler Federal Park

 Recent Roster Moves:

-TODAY'S GAME: The Mississippi Braves begin their final series in team history on Thursday with a doubleheader in Biloxi.
-The M-Braves are 13-11 against the Shuckers this season, including 6-3 at Keesler Federal Park.
-The Shuckers lead the all-time series, 118-106.
-In Biloxi, the all-time series is tied 58-58.
+TODAY'S GAME: The Mississippi Braves continue their final series in team history on Friday night in Biloxi.
+The M-Braves are 13-13 against the Shuckers this season, including 6-5 at Keesler Federal Park.
+The Shuckers lead the all-time series, 120-106.

+M-BRAVES ELIMINATED FROM POSTSEASON: The Biloxi Shuckers officially eliminated the M-Braves from playoff contention by sweeping Thursday's doubleheader at Keesler Federal Park.
+Biloxi held on for a 5-4 victory in the first game and ran away with the nightcap, 8-1.
+Montgomery's doubleheader sweep of Pensacola and Biloxi's sweep of the M-Braves placed the Shuckers in the South Division's wildcard slot.
+The Southern League playoff picture is complete, with Tennessee facing off against Birmingham and Montgomery playing Biloxi.
+Being eliminated from the postseason makes it official that Sunday's 1:05 pm game in Biloxi will be the final game in Mississippi Braves history.

 FINAL HOME GAME AT TRUSTMARK PARK: In front of 4,411 fans on Sunday afternoon, the Mississippi Braves played their final regular season home game at Trustmark Park, falling to the Tennessee Smokies 10-3.
 The final out was recorded at 4:57 pm CT and 7,083 days since the home opener on April 18, 2005.
 The M-Braves closed out this era of baseball in Mississippi with 9,745 fans attending games on Saturday and Sunday.
 The Trustmark Park gates have opened 1,243 times, with 3,581,517 fans attending a Mississippi Braves baseball game.